Image of two women having a conversation in workplace setting.

 When teams manage scheduling, time tracking, and labor across multiple systems, even simple tasks such as approving timecards, filling shifts, or tracking labor costs can quickly get complicated.

-Paylocity brings all these workforce management processes together on one platform, letting users automate scheduling, time and attendance, and shift planning instead of managing them manually.
+Paylocity brings all these workforce management processes together on one platform, letting users automate scheduling, time and attendance, and shift planning, rather than managing them manually.

 Key features: